-Business Responsibility Report in line with the National Voluntary Guidelines (NVG) onSocial Environmental and Economic Responsibilities of Business released by the Ministryof Corporate Affairs Government of India and as stipulated under Regulation 34 of theSecurities and Exchange Board of India (Listing Obligations and Disclosure Requirements)Regulations 2015 (SEBI LODR) forms integral part of this Annual Report andthe same has been hosted on the website of the Company http://www.manappuram.com/public/uploads/editor-images/files/ Business%20Responsibility%20Policy.pdf
+Business Responsibility Report in line with the National Voluntary Guidelines (NVG) onSocial Environmental and Economic Responsibilities of Business released by the Ministryof Corporate Affairs Government of India and as stipulated under Regulation 34 of theSecurities and Exchange Board of India (Listing Obligations and Disclosure Requirements)Regulations 2015 (SEBI LODR') forms integral part of this Annual Report and thesame has been hosted on the website of the Company https://www.manappuram.com/public/uploads/editor-images/files/ Business%20Responsibility%20Policy.pdf

 Your Company seeks to differentiate itself by building a new age NBFC to serve thefinancial needs of all sections of society in India especially the less privileged/ underprivileged sections.
 This will be achieved by providing a basket of diversified productsand services backed by state of the art technology and driven through a culture thatvalues customer service.

 10. DIRECTOR'S RESPONSIBILITY STATEMENT PURSUANT TO SECTION 134 OF THE ACT